GOAL: 38 signatures

 Valerie Champagne wants to volunteer 2015-04-17 09:19:49 -0400

-New Hampshire's first-in-the-nation Presidential primary provides Granite Staters a unique opportunity to inject the root issue of corruption into the national debate by asking the candidates one simple question: "What specific reforms will you advance to end the corrupting influence of big money in politics?"
-By doing this, we sought to make money in politics the definitive voting issue of the 2016 elections.Become a volunteer
+New Hampshire's first-in-the-nation Presidential primary provides Granite Staters a unique opportunity to inject the root issue of corruption into the national debate by asking the candidates one simple question: "It is time for Congress to fix the way elections are funded, what solutions do you propose?"
+By doing this, we seek to make money in politics the definitive voting issue of the 2020 elections.Become a volunteer